Host a Student

 Your basic responsibility is to welcome the student as a member of your family and to provide the same care and support you would give to your own children.
 We ask that you provide a bed and two to three meals a day.
 Students assume the normal responsibilities as a member of your family and are expected to undertake the same simple chores you would expect your own children to do.

-Exchange students will go to the local secondary school in your area.
-Our local coordinator will arrange the initial approval after discussion with your family and then we ask you to assist with finalising the enrolment details when the student arrives.
+Exchange students will go to a secondary school in your area, where we can secure an enrolment .
+Our office will arrange the school enrolment and your family might be asked to assist with finalising the enrolment details.

 We will provide you with profiles of students which will include information on their interests and family background, and a ‘letter’written to you as a prospective host family.
 This will often give you a special insight into the student which will help your decision.
 You then make a decision based on the students available.